sumitsharma/ReachibiltyDemo/README.md

 #Point 1 : Check Network/Internet at every ViewController.

-#Point 2 : Use Reachibility.h Provided by Google.
+#Point 2 : Use Reachibility.h Provided by Apple.

 #Point 3 : This library is called in AppDelegate.
 So whenever Connection is lost/gain user is rectified via alert.